Key into Public Service Scholars

-Thank you to everyone who joined us for Phi Beta Kappa's Key into Public Service panel and reception on Capitol Hill.
-In conjunction with the event, Secretary Frederick M. Lawrence announced that Phi Beta Kappa will launch Key into Public Service Scholars, a pilot program awarding $5,000 scholarships to a cohort of 15-20 rising sophomore, junior, and senior liberal arts and sciences majors with an interest in pursuing public sector work.
+Thank you to everyone who joined us for Phi Beta Kappa's Key into Public Service panel and reception on Capitol Hill, featuring Juleyka Lantigua-Williams, Ellen Stofan, Joe Hack, Kayla Williams, and Rick Kempinski, In conjunction with the event, Secretary Frederick M. Lawrence announced that Phi Beta Kappa will launch Key into Public Service Scholars, a pilot program awarding $5,000 scholarships to a cohort of 20 rising sophomore, junior, and senior liberal arts and sciences undergraduate students with an interest in pursuing public sector work.

-The Society will invite applications for the Service Scholars program in late fall of 2019, with awards announced the following spring.
-As part of the award, we plan to host a convening for recipients in Summer 2020 that will provide face-to-face training and mentoring opportunities on pathways from liberal arts and sciences education into active citizenship and public service.
+The Society invited applications for the Service Scholars program in Fall 2019, and will announce awards this spring.
+As part of the award, we plan to host a three-day convening for recipients in Summer 2020 that will provide face-to-face training and mentoring opportunities on pathways from liberal arts and sciences education into active citizenship and public service.